kastanomata/PageTurner/README.md

 ### Books
 - [ ] Fix books input from user
 - [ ] Fix books show (only admin should be able to edit Books)
+- [ ] Add buttons on book show page to quickly add the book to read or liked bookshelf

 ### Bookshelves
 - [ ] Bookshelf creation #styling